Trusted Charlotte Catastrophic Injury Lawyers

 Seeking Compensation for Catastrophic Injuries

-Unfortunately, insurance companies may not make it easy to receive the full and fair compensation you deserve after a catastrophic injury.
+Unfortunately, insurance companies will not make it easy to receive the full and fair compensation you deserve after a catastrophic injury.
 You may be offered a settlement that addresses only your current costs, not your future needs.
 Or you may be told that the insurance company won’t pay your claim at all – for example, because the insurance company claims you were at fault for your injuries or because your injuries are not covered by the policy.

 Negotiating with insurance companies can be tough for anyone.
-A strong case on your behalf requires finding evidence that details what happened, investigating the accident scene, talking to witnesses, reviewing your medical records and your healthcare professionals’ recommendations, and describing in detail how your injury affects you today and is likely to affect you in the future.
+Developing a strong case on your behalf requires finding evidence that details what happened, investigating the accident scene, talking to witnesses, reviewing your medical records and your healthcare professionals’ recommendations, and describing in detail how your injury affects you today and is likely to affect you in the future.

 Because so much money is at stake in a catastrophic injury claim, insurers and potentially negligent parties may choose to stand and fight, presenting a strong defense rather than offering you the settlement you deserve.
 If this happens, a qualified attorney will not hesitate to build a case that can be presented effectively to a jury in case an appropriate settlement cannot be reached.